10 Conspiracy Theories That Sounded Crazy…Until They Turned Out to Be True

 3. The Government Poisoned Alcohol During Prohibition

 In the 1920s, Prohibition outlawed alcohol in the U.S., but people kept drinking anyway.
-Bootleggers and underground bars flourished.
+Bootleggers and underground bars flourished and everyone was busy making booze in their bathtubs.

 They started poisoning industrial alcohol supplies (which bootleggers were stealing to make drinkable booze) to make people sick and scare them off drinking.

-Historians estimate that by the end of Prohibition, up to 10,000 people died from intentionally tainted alcohol.
+Historians estimate that by the end of Prohibition, up to 10,000 people died from intentionally tainted alcohol, but it’s hard to know the exact numbers of course.

-A real-life conspiracy.
-With a body count.
-And somehow, most of us never learned about it in school.
+A real-life conspiracy with a body count, and somehow, most of us never learned about it in school.
+Shocking, right?

 4. Big Tobacco Hid That Cigarettes Cause Cancer

 Meanwhile, inside company labs?
-They knew.
+They knew, of course they did.
 Documents showed internal research proving nicotine was addictive and cigarettes caused cancer and heart disease.

 Instead of coming clean, they doubled down on marketing, and launched campaigns to confuse the science.